obenland/the-bootstrap/readme.txt

 * Added padding on site footer
 * Removed undefined variable from comment form url input
 * Added license information
+* Now shows nav toggle only when there actually is a nav menu set

 = 1.2.4 =
 * Capsuled version retreiving into its own function to handle WP 3.4 changes